How to accept stock donations: Easy steps for nonprofits

 What your nonprofit needs

-To kick off a stock fundraising program, you’ll need a few essentials.
+To accept stock donations, you’ll need a few essentials.
 You likely already have access to all or most of these resources:

 • A stock brokerage account to receive and manage your donated stocks, or a stock giving tool that can liquidate gifts for you